pvasek/kudu-wiki/Azure-Site-Extensions.md

 **Important note**: Site Extensions only get applied after the site is restarted.
 However, if you modify existing extensions without changing the applicationHost.xdt, no manual restart is needed.

+Also, note that the Restart button on the Site Extension Kudu tab only restarts the scm site (by just killing the process).
+If your xdt effects the Main site, you will need to either kill the non-Scm `w3wp.exe` in Kudu's Process Explorer, or fully restart the site from the Azure Portal.

 There are two flavors of Private site extensions: 'named' and 'top level'.

 ### Named private extensions